ngerritsen/wecodetheweb-hexo/source/_posts/flux-what-and-why.md

 }
 ```

 This is an example of how a View could look in React.
 I won't get into the React specific details.
-When the component mounts it registers itself at the Store with the *'_onMessagesUpdated()'* callback.
+When the component mounts it registers itself at the Store with the `_onMessagesUpdated()` callback.
 When the Store changes, it will call this callback and the View will retrieve the latest messages.
 So far the receiving part.

 A View however can also put new data into the application.
 But it cannot go straight back to the Store, this would violate the unidirectional data flow.
 It can do so by triggering Actions.
-This View does this in the *'_handleAddMessage()'* method.
+This View does this in the `_handleAddMessage()` method.
 When the user inputs a message and clicks the _'Add'_ button, this handler will be fired and trigger an *'ADD_MESSAGE'* action, then the cycle begins all over again!

 ## Conclusion